We put people first. Seriously.

 We believe good business is personal.
 Each of us is committed to taking the work more seriously than ourselves.
 Each commits to deliver the outstanding returns enabled by outstanding execution, and to help entrepreneurs win, whether we invest in them or not.

 We do not put up with jerks.
 We do not optimize transactions at the expense of relationships.
 We are not focused on “scaling” our own business, but on growing the businesses we invest in, and the capital entrusted to us.

-We say no to good people when we must, as kindly and as helpfully as we can.
 On our best days, we help people we care about make their dreams come true.
 That’s why we do this, and why we love what we do.